 Toss the grated apple with the lemon or lime citrus juice and set aside until you're ready to pull the slaw together.

+Shred cabbage if you haven't already.
 Combine the cabbages, carrots, apple, scallions, and cilantro in a large bowl.
 Drizzle with about half of the spicy sesame dressing.
 Toss until everything is nicely coated, and then toss a bit more.
 Decide if you want more dressing and add a bit at a time until it is to your liking.